StuartCowley/max-tauroza-weather-app/README.md

 ## Description

-A Weather UI built using React, which can be used to view a 5 day weather forecast for a specified location, as well as a detailed forecast for any selected day.
+A Weather App UI built using React, which can be used to view a 5 day weather forecast for a specified location, as well as a detailed forecast for any selected day.

 ## Purpose